LYCHEEMEM

 Install & Configure

-Clone the repo, install dependencies, then copy .env.example to .env and fill in your LLM model, API key, and Neo4j connection details.
+Clone the repo, install dependencies, then copy .env.example to .env and fill in your LLM and embedding config plus the compact storage paths.

 3